JmcRobbie/gazeboAutonomousRover/README.md

-# gazebo autonomous simumaltion for Rover
+# gazebo autonomous simulation for Rover
 A repo to manage the codebase for the testing of a rover in a simulated space.
 Clone this repo to src folder of your catkin workspace.
 ## Environment and Dependencies: